istio/istio.io/content/en/docs/ambient/usage/ambient-and-networkpolicy/index.md

   - Ingress
 {{< /text >}}

-Once the pod is enrolled in the ambient mesh, the health probe packets will begin to be SNAT-ed to a link local address, which means health probes may begin to be blocked by your CNI's NetworkPolicy implementation.
-To allow ambient healthchecks to bypass NetworkPolicy, explicitly allow traffic from the host node to your pod by allowlisting the link-local address ambient uses for this traffic:
+Once the pod is enrolled in the ambient mesh, the health probe packets will begin to be SNAT-ed to a link local address, which means health probes may begin to be blocked by your CNI's `NetworkPolicy` implementation.
+To allow ambient healthchecks to bypass `NetworkPolicy`, explicitly allow traffic from the host node to your pod by allowlisting the link-local address ambient uses for this traffic:

 {{< text syntax=yaml snip_id=none >}}
 apiVersion: networking.k8s.io/v1